rm-code/pz-keyinjector/README.md

 ```

 To avoid conflicts with other mods you should try to choose unique identifiers for your translation files / strings.

+If you need a "real-world" example, check out the [Better Shouts](https://github.com/rm-code/Better-Shouts) mod, which adds a custom key code for shouting.